Welcome to my September 2016 Monthly Income Report!

 After about twelve hours, we closed the cart and had all of the founding student spots filled, and on October 3, I opened up the course lessons and students were given access to Stage 1 of 3 within the course.
 So far, the feedback has been amazing, but I’ve also had some amazing constructive feedback too to make the course even better for the next launch, which is the entire reason why I decided to launch to a small segment of my list first.

 Now, you might be saying that this course sounds very similar to the content shared in my book, Will It Fly?, and if that’s so, you’re right.
 A lot of it is the same kind of content.
 In the course, however, I go deeper for those who want more detail and a closer look into the entire idea validation process.
+[This link leads to Amazon.
+Full disclosure: I receive affiliate commission if you purchase from this link.]

 Will It Fly? definitely has what one may need to discover a business idea and test it, but there will always be groups of people who want more than just what’s offered in a book.
 More access to instructions, more access to an instructor and community, and more accountability too.